Ling

 🤗 HuggingFace 🤖 ModelScope |

-Detailed evaluation results are reported in our technical report.
+Detailed evaluation results are reported in our technical report on arxiv or direct link.

 from transformers import AutoModelForCausalLM, AutoTokenizer